Lambdagon/fc/README.md

 Anyone is allowed to contribute towards this project

 NOTE: Lambda Fortress: Community Edition is not affiliated with Concussion Studios or Nicknine, this is a community-made mod.

+Go open the "credits.txt" for the credits about everything in this mod.